 Insurance companies also require high resolution photographs of the ring along with the other documents.
 Even if that isn’t a prerequisite for the company you chose, it is a good idea to take the photographs and submit them anyway.

 Besides submitting these documents to the agent, you should keep copies for yourself in a safe place, whether a bank safe or a fireproof safe at home.
-Moreover, remember that the replacement value of jewellery can change substantially, even within a year, due to changes in exchange rates and the price of gemstones and metals.
+Moreover, remember that the replacement value of jewelry can change substantially, even within a year, due to changes in exchange rates and the price of gemstones and metals.
 Therefore, you should get an appraisal done at least once a year and submit it to your insurance company to make sure you’re covered to the fullest extent.

 Policy questions to ask